 The sun is attracted to anything dark.
 "If you're in a black car or white car, which car will feel hotter [after sitting in the sun]?" asked Bianca Estelle, founder of bea Skin Care and former skincare specialist in London.
 "The black car, because UV rays and light are attracted to pigment."

-While it's true someone with lighter skin might have to lay around all day to only emerge with sunburn, darker skin is in fact more prone to things like sun damage, skin cancer, and pigmentation.
+While it's true someone with lighter skin might have to lie around all day to only emerge with sunburn, darker skin is in fact more prone to things like sun damage, skin cancer, and pigmentation.
 Because people of color often assume they are not at risk of such things, their skin cancer tends to be diagnosed at a more advanced stage, and patients often face a bleaker outcome.
 (The five-year survival rate for African Americans is 73 percent, compared with 91 percent for Caucasians, according to the American Academy of Dermatology.)

-"So, yes, we do need to wear sun protection everyday and more so than a paler skin type because sun is attracted to pigment (also known as melanin)," said Estelle.
+"So, yes, we do need to wear sun protection every day and more so than a paler skin type because sun is attracted to pigment (also known as melanin)," said Estelle.

 Beauty ideals vary between countries, and I'm reminded of that whenever I travel.
-In some parts of the world, people flock to the beach and strip down to their underwear at the first glimpse of Spring; in others, people keep an umbrella on hand at all times in case that cloud shifts a little.
+In some parts of the world, people flock to the beach and strip down to their underwear at the first glimpse of spring; in others, people keep an umbrella on hand at all times in case that cloud shifts a little.

 One warning to keep in mind, however, is that the the sun can wreak havoc with problem skin for all people of color.
 "If we have a dark blemish ranging from red to dark brown, again the sun will just be drawn to that and make it even worse," Estelle explained.
 "When my clients complain about pigmentation, the first thing I ask is if they've been wearing sun protection.
 Your first call to action is sun protection."

-Think of it this way: if two people are embarrassed, and the lighter person got visibly red but a darker person did not, does that mean the darker person is also not embarrassed?
+Think of it this way: if two people are embarrassed, and the lighter person got visibly red from embarrassment but a darker person did not, does that mean the darker person is also not embarrassed?
 Of course not.